 Opened: April 2017

-Tap highlights: Baseball-themed brews like the tasty Straight Chedd Apricot IPA.
+Tap highlights: Baseball-themed brews like the tasty Straight Chedd Apricot IPA and Climb the Wall Farmhouse Ale.

 Reason to go: You like baseball as much as owners Tim Pauly and Dan McElwee.

 The unique downstairs space in the heart of the Third Ward has Cream City brick walls and is adorned with baseball-themed beer labels made by Mindspike Design.
-Expect a fair share of pale ales to come out of the small brewery in the future.
+Broken Bat has ventured into barrel aging and a slew of different styles, but pale ales are often the most plentiful tap selections.

 Address: 2200 W. Mt.
 Vernon Ave.